MuhammadBilalEllahi/FA21-BCS-058-A-Web-Technologies/README.md

     <li>BETTER! or manually set it.
 It might look like : C:\Program Files\MongoDB\Server\7.0\bin</li>
     <li>ADD this path to User and System Environment Variables</li>
     <li>Now Run mongod in terminal/CMD.
 The server should run</li>
+    <li>Test again, Now Run mongosh in terminal/CMD.
+The server should run</li>
   </ol>

   <li>MongoDB Compass should have be automatically installed with Community Server.
 If unchecked during installation.
 Install Compass from <a href="https://www.mongodb.com/try/download/compass">Compass</a> </li>